Model Context Protocol

 • Choose Settings (gear icon) in flow toolbar

-• From the AI settings tab:
+• From the Routing tab:

-• In the AI description field, enter a concise description explaining the purpose of the flow that LLM models reference to invoke the flow
+• In the AI description field, enter a concise description explaining the purpose of the flow that LLM models reference to invoke the flow (e.g., A tool for providing food recommendations based on cuisine and location)

 • Enable MCP toggle